 - To Submit a New Hardware Issue or Track an HCC IT Team Ticket Directly: See Details Below

-- Click on the following link to: "Submit An IT Work Order" (Faculty & Staff Only)
+- Click on the following link to access Track-IT: "HCC IT Work Orders" (Faculty & Staff Only)

 - Select “Manage Work Order Requests"

 - Fill out the information and click the “Submit” button.